jax-ml/jax/jax/experimental/jax2tf/README.md

   * All the metadata inserted by TF during tracing and compilation, e.g., source location information and op names, is carried through to the JAX XLA computation.
-  * The TF custom gradients are respected, since it is TF that generates the gradient computation.
+  * The TF custom gradients are respected since it is TF that generates the gradient computation.
   * In op-by-op mode, when we call TensorFlow in eager mode, we use DLPack to try to avoid copying the data.
 This works for CPU (for